 Campground 2 (Equestrian Area)

 Campground 2 is open and reservable during the on-season (April through October).
-It has 13 electric back-in gravel sites with 20 and 30 amp. breakers and 12 basic back-in gravel sites.
+It has 13 electric back-in gravel sites with 20 and 30 amp. service and 12 basic back-in gravel sites.
 There are hitching posts at each campsite.
 Payment for first-come, first-served campsites must be made at the park office.
-For reservations, there is a required two-night minimum stay on weekends.

-The showerhouse (available during the on-season -- flush toilets, hot showers and coin laundry facilities), playground, dump station and wood lot are located in Campground 1, but are accessible to all registered campers.
+The nearest showerhouse, playground, dump station and wood lot are located in Campground 1 and are available to all registered campers.

 Park Gate Information